AIX Monitoring

 Grafana 9.x, 10.x, 11.x, 12.x

-Both agents follow the same pattern: BFF package, SRC subsystem, auto-start on boot.
-Install on one LPAR to validate, then roll out to the fleet via the included Ansible playbook.
+The two OS agents follow the same pattern — BFF package, SRC subsystem, auto-start on boot.
+The PowerVM collector is stood up once on a central host.
+Validate on one LPAR, then roll out the agents to the fleet with the included Ansible playbook.

 startsrc -s aix-exporter